Did You Know?

 Schedule a consultation with Dearborn & Associates in Menlo Park today to see if a total hip replacement is the right treatment for you!

 Total Hip Replacement

-This helpful pamphlet describes hip replacement surgery in easy to understand terms, including the potential complications.
-It is required reading for my hip patients prior to surgery and has a section on minimally invasive hip surgery techniques.
+This helpful pamphlet describes hip replacement surgery in easy-to-understand terms, including the potential complications.
+It is required reading for our hip patients prior to surgery and has a section on minimally invasive hip surgery techniques.

 Surgical Approaches to the Hip